radical-data/queering-the-map/README.md

 npm run dev
 ```

+## Testing

+For testing the database make sure that the `pgTap` extension is enabled in postgres ([more info](https://supabase.com/docs/guides/database/extensions/pgtap))
+Aftwerards you can run:
+`supabase test db`

 ## Deploying and Building for production

 To use Supabase as a remote backend make sure to link your local development with your remote Supabase project: